-If you’re publishing way ahead of time, use Search Console in Google Webmaster Tools to request a manual fetch and indexing of the pages.
+If you’re publishing way ahead of time, Google Search Console request a manual fetch and indexing of the pages.
 You should also be sure to give the content a quick refresh closer to the time and request another manual fetch.

-Any SEO campaign wouldn’t be complete with some links now would it?
+Any SEO campaign wouldn’t be complete with some link building, now would it?
 Even just one or two links to your promotional landing page or a specific seasonal product will give your page a little boost over all the other competitor sites which don’t have any external links.

 How about some local PR about how your business is celebrating the event/season?
 Or if your promotion includes a particular product line, why not send some out to be reviewed?